Blaizzy/mlx-embeddings/docs/External-Commands.md

 External commands should be added to a `cmd` directory in the tap.
 An external command `extcmd` implemented as a Ruby command should live in `cmd/extcmd.rb` (don't forget to `chmod +x`).

-To easily use Homebrew's argument parser, follow the following Ruby template for external commands (replacing all instances of `foo` with the name of the command):
+To easily use Homebrew's argument parser, replicate the following Ruby template for external commands (replacing all instances of `foo` with the name of the command):

 ```ruby
 # frozen_string_literal: true